torvista/Zen_Cart-Product_Listing_Sorter/README.md

 # Zen Cart - Product Listing Sorter
-Tested with Zen Cart 1.57.
+Branch 158 is a WORK IN PROGRESS for Zen Cart 1.58.
+DO NOT USE.

-Version 2.3
+Version 2.4

 This plugin adds a new sorting drop-down to the existing filters for the product listings, product info page, prev/next navigation and the advanced search results page.
-See the readme in /files/docs/ for more details.
+See the readme in /docs/ for more details.